chenxuguo/Python/README.md

     path('hello/', show_index),
 ]
 ```
+# Part 2
+The second association between Post and User is a direct association
+(see the arrow at the end of the line), meaning we are interested only
+in one side of the relationship which is what User has edited a given Post.

+Every Django model comes with a special attribute; we call it a Model Manager.
+You can access it via the Python attribute objects

 # Part 3
 which is not very sustainable in the long run.
 It’s also a bad practice.